The Hundred-Year-Old Man Who Climbed Out of the Window and Disappeared (film): Plot

 In his youth, Allan is sent to a mental hospital after accidentally blowing up a local butcher who swindled his mother.
 Upon being released as an adult, Allan finds work at a cannon foundry, where he befriends Esteban, a Spanish revolutionary.
 The talkative Esteban convinces Allan to go with him to Spain to fight the Nationalist regime under Francisco Franco.
 Esteban is immediately killed, reminding Allan of his mother's warnings about talking too much.
 Allan's expertise in explosives makes his job of blowing up bridges crucial to the Republican forces.
 However, moments before destroying a bridge, Allan's love of explosives suddenly palls and he decides to leave.
 General Franco's staff car approaches the bridge he was supposed to demolish, the explosion taking place seconds after Allan waves down the car, making Allan appear a hero.
 Franco invites Allan to a dinner, where he presents his favorite pistol to him for saving his life.

 Years after the Civil War, Allan sells the pistol to buy a work permit to travel to America.
-When informed that the world's biggest bomb is being assembled, Allan's passion for explosives is re-ignited and he helps Robert Oppenheimer (Philip Rosch) in successfully developing the atomic bomb.
-For his work, Allan receives praise from U.S. Vice President Harry S. Truman (Kerry Shale) for 'building a bomb that will stop all wars'.
+When informed that the world's biggest bomb is being assembled, Allan's passion for explosives is re-ignited and he helps Robert Oppenheimer in successfully developing the atomic bomb.
+For his work, Allan receives praise from U.S. Vice President Harry S. Truman for 'building a bomb that will stop all wars'.
 During a drunken dinner, Truman is informed by telephone that Franklin D. Roosevelt, then President of the United States, has died, and Truman is immediately sworn in as president.

 Allan returns to Sweden, but on touching down he is met by representatives of the Swedish government, seeking to make use of his knowledge of the atomic bomb.
 However, they are totally unconvinced that Allan, who never attended a university, could have any vital role in its development of the bomb and they abandon any attempt to interrogate him further.
 A man named Popov later befriends Allan, gets him drunk and leads him to Moscow.
 During a drunken party with Joseph Stalin, Allan accidentally admits that he saved Franco's life, causing the infuriated Stalin to imprison Allan in a Siberian Gulag labor camp.